chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 ## Features

 - Adds a **Customs** submenu to the Jellyfin playback settings menu.
-- Shows supported script mods in one compact on/off list.
+- Shows supported script addons in one compact on/off list.
-- Uses checkmarks to show which mods are currently enabled.
+- Uses checkmarks to show which script addons are currently enabled.
 - Stores addon states locally in the browser.
-- Compatible scripts can register automatically through the shared Custom Menu integration.
+- Compatible addon scripts can register automatically through the shared Custom Menu integration.
 - Uses Jellyfin-like ActionSheet styling for a native-looking popup.
 - Works fully client-side, without backend changes.